Foreclosures During COVID-19

 Be aware that there are scams posing as aid programs, government programs, class action law suits, and more.
 Some of these scams can hard to tell apart from a genuine opportunity.
+Be wary of anyone claiming to be from a third-party loan-modification company, anyone who contacts you out of the blue, and any offer that seems too good to be true.
 Falling for a scam can put you in debt and even cause you to lose your home.

 HUD and its partners put together these anti-scam resources at https://www.hud.gov/program_offices/housing/prevent_loan_scams.
 It is important to review these resources so you can protect yourself against scam activity.

 There is a foreclosure and eviction ban for most federally insured, financed, or owned mortgages through June 30, 2021.
 The ban is an extension of expired CARES Act protections.
 The ban includes mortgages under:

 - The Fair Housing Finance Agency (including Fannie Mae and Freddie Mac)

 - The Fair Housing Administration (including reverse mortgages)